Aryan-iz/Scatch/README.md

 Features
 User Authentication: Secure user registration, login, and logout functionalities.

-Dynamic header styling based on user login status (dark for logged-in, light for logged-out).

 Product Catalog (Shop Page): Browse a variety of products with options for sorting and filtering (e.g., by discount, new collection).

 Shopping Cart: Add and remove products from the cart.